Manitoba Historical Society

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

 Originally known as the Sunnyside School District when it was established in September 1876, a one-room schoolhouse operated at SW27-11-5E in the Rural Municipality of Springfield.
-A second school site was added in the spring term of 1916, and this original school received an unofficial “A” letter designation to help distinguish it from the “B” school almost two miles to the north.
+A second school site was added in the fall of 1915, and after a few years of casual reference to this original school as either the “south school” or “village school”, it was given the unofficial “A” letter designation to help distinguish it from the “B” school almost two miles to the north.
 The school was renamed the Oakbank School District in January 1954.
 The district was dissolved in 1964 and its area became part of the Oakbank Consolidated School District No. 2426.
 After the school closed, the former schoolhouse was purchased by Robert A. Jacques and converted into a private residence.

 Principals